Campus of University of Colombo: University Observatory

 The former Colombo Observatory is located within the science faculty block adjoin Reed Avenue.
 Although not operational at present it was established in 1920s was put into disrepair due to World War II and the Insurrection 1987-89.

-Arts & Law Faculty Block
+Arts and Law faculty block

 On the other side of the Reed Avenue is the Arts faculty block, made up of the arts and law faculty buildings along with the gymnasium.
-Located in the center is the university library.
+Located in the centre is the university library.

-Colombo Planetarium
+Planetarium

-Created as an exhibit for the industrial exhibition held in 1965, the Colombo Planetarium in the Arts & Law Faculty Block is the only planetarium in Sri Lanka.
+Created as an exhibit for the industrial exhibition held in 1965, the Colombo Planetarium in the Arts and Law Faculty Block is the only planetarium in Sri Lanka.

 The domed planetarium seats 570 around a Carl Zeiss AG star projector.

 Colombo Medical College

 The Faculty of Medicine building which is located at Kynsey Road opposite the Colombo General Hospital close to the Postgraduate Institute of Medicine located at Norris Canal Road.
 The current Anatomy Department Building which was built in 1913 provides the primary facade at Kynesy Road next to the Koch Memorial Clock Tower named after Dr. E.L.Koch, the second principle of the Colombo Medical School.